ianmtaylor1/json_mqtt_pub/README.md

 ## json_mqtt_pub

-Read JSON objects from stdin and publis them to MQTT.
+Read JSON objects from stdin and publish them to MQTT.

 ### Publishing topics